Horizons Debate Camp Tournament

 If you have any questions about preferences not listed above, feel free to ask me before round.

-Hello.
-I am/have been a PF debater for Acton-Boxborough Regional High School for 4 years.
-I am a flow debater, but do not understand any theory, K's, or extremely tech debate.
-I am fine with spreading, but either giver a speech doc or annunciate properly.
+I was a flow debater, but do not understand any theory, K's, or extreme tech debate.
+I am ~alright~ with spreading but give a speech doc.
+I also have not done any debate activities for the last year, so take that as you will.
 If I cannot flow, your chances of getting down any arguments and winning them severely decreases.

-If you are speaking first, I consider defense sticky if not responded to.
-Otherwise, if responded to, please extend and also explain why the defense/offense is comapreitevly better than the opponents response.
-If you want new implications of defense made, even if it your defense has not even responded to, do it here.
-I will still extend it even if made in FF, it is just always better to have these implications mentioned earlier in a round and consistently extended, otherwise it may be too late.
+If you are speaking first, I consider your defense sticky if not responded to.
+Otherwise, if responded to, please extend and also explain why your defense/offense is comparatively better than the opponent's response.
+If you want new implications of defense made, even if your defense has not been responded to, do it here.
+I will still extend it even if made in FF, it is just always better to have these implications mentioned earlier in a round and consistently extended, otherwise, it may be too late once considering weighing of implications, etc.

-If speaking second, no new responses should be in 2nd summarry or onwards.
-New implications of weighing is ok in 2nd summarry given the development of the round, but no outright new weighing mechanisms are allowed.
-All of this should be done in 2nd rebuttal.
-I prefer frontlining in 2nd rebuttal, it makes the debate much cleaner for me to flow and reduces the stress of the first speaker, and also uses 2nd speaking team to its advantage.
+If speaking second, no new responses should be in 2nd summary or onwards.
+New implications of the ~same~ weighing are ok in the 2nd summary given the development of the round, but no outright new weighing mechanisms are allowed.
+All of the responses should be done in 2nd rebuttal.
+I prefer front lining in 2nd rebuttal, it makes the debate much cleaner for me to flow and reduces the stress of the first speaker, and also uses 2nd speaking team to its advantage.

-Heyy!
-I’ve been competing in pf on the local and national circuit for 3 years at Boston Latin School.
-I'd like to say that I’m okay at debate...?
+Hi!
+I’ve been competing in pf on the local and national circuit for 5 years at Boston Latin School.

 First things first, please be respectful to your opponents, partner and in general.
 If you are intentionally racist, sexist, homophobic, classist, etc. you will be dropped with low speaks.
 I know it can be unintentional, so if someone points it out, just apologize and don’t keep doing or saying it.

-As for judging, DO NOT TREAT ME AS A TECH JUDGE.
-Going fast and card dumping does not impress me because most of the time, they aren't implicated and there's no educational value.
+As for judging, I will try to adapt to your style the best I can.
+However, going fast and card dumping does not impress me because most of the time, they aren't implicated and there's no educational value.
 That being said, here are some general parameters.

 - tech > truth to a degree, my willingness to vote for you will go away faster than typical tech judges if your argument is just blatantly not true.
 I feel like debate is more about education than just being a game